yegor256/blog/_posts/2017/aug/2017-08-01-how-to-manage-a-manager.md

 created an image of a very skilled engineer who didn't write code.
 No matter how much you asked.

+{% quote Guilt is a very powerful management instrument. %}

 **Meetings**.
 At the beginning he was calling me to all possible meetings, because he thought that I was very smart.
 I was even smarter than he thought: